rtlaceste/Pages/index.md

 You can use the [editor on GitHub](https://github.com/rtlaceste/Pages/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-One fun idea I had one day was to analyze the tweets of the two presidential candidates and see if an algorithm would be able confirm what I've noticed on tv.
+One fun idea I had one day was to analyze the tweets of the president-elect to see if an algorithm would be able to guess if his tweets carried a positive, negative, or neutral connotation.

 ### Markdown